Aspects of Iwasawa theory over function fields: Class groups

 Recall our fixed place $\infty$ and let $\dc$ denote the completion of an algebraic closure of $F_\infty$.
 Already Carlitz had studied a characteristic $p$ version of the Riemann zeta function, defined on $\N$ and taking values in $\dc$ (we will say more about it in section \ref{s:berncarl}).
 More recently Goss had the intuition that, like complex and $p$-adic $L$-functions have as their natural domains respectively the complex and the $p$-adic (quasi-)characters of the Weil group, so one could consider $\dc$-valued characters.
 In particular, the analogue of the complex plane as domain for the characteristic $p$ $L$-functions is $S_\infty:=\dc^*\times\Z_p$, that can be seen as a group of $\dc$-valued homomorphisms on $F_\infty^*$, just as for $s\in\C$ one defines $x\mapsto x^s$ on $\R^+$.
 The additive group $\Z$ embeds discretely in $S_\infty$.
 Similarly to the classical case, one can define $L(\rho,s)$ for $\rho$ a compatible system of $v$-adic representation of $G_F$ ($v$ varying among places different from $\infty$) by Euler products converging on some ``half-plane'' of $S_\infty$.

-The theory of zeta values in characteristic $p$ is still quite mysterious and at the moment we can at best speculate that there are links with the Iwasawa theoretical questions considered in this paper\,\footnote{[Note added in proof] This field is in rapid evolution.
-After this paper was written, L. Taelman introduced some important new ideas: see [L.~Taelman, Special $L$-values of Drinfeld modules.
-To appear in \textit{Annals of Math.} {\bf 175} (2012), 369--391] and [L.~Taelman, A Herbrand-Ribet theorem for function fields.
-To appear in \textit{Invent.
-Math.}, Online First DOI: 10.1007/s00222-011-0346-3].}.
+The theory of zeta values in characteristic $p$ is still quite mysterious and at the moment we can at best speculate that there are links with the Iwasawa theoretical questions considered in this paper\,\footnote{This field is in rapid evolution.
+After this paper was written, L. Taelman introduced some important new ideas: see \cite{Tael1} and \cite{Tael2}.
+Further recent developments can be found in \cite{ABBL}, \cite{AP}, \cite{AP2}, \cite{AT}, \cite{AT2} and \cite{Pel}.}.
 To the best of our knowledge, the main results available in this direction are the following.
 Let $F(\pr)/F$ be the extension obtained from the $\pr$-torsion of a Drinfeld-Hayes module (in the simplest case, $F(\pr)$ is the $F_1$ we are going to introduce in section \ref{CycNot}).
 Goss and Sinnott have studied the isotypic components of $\cala(F(\pr))$ and shown that they are non-zero if and only if $\pr$ divides certain characteristic $p$ zeta values: see \cite[Theorem 8.14.4]{goss} for a precise statement.
 Note that the proof given in \cite{goss}, based on a comparison between the reductions of a $p$-adic and a characteristic $p$ $L$-function respectively mod $p$ and mod $\pr$ (\cite[Theorem 8.13.3]{goss}), makes use of Crew's result.
 Okada \cite{Okada} obtained a result of similar flavor for the class group of the ring of ``integers'' of $F(\pr)$ when $F$ is the rational function field, and Shu \cite{shu} extended it to any $F\,$; since Okada's result is strictly related with the subject of section \ref{s:berncarl} below, we will say more about it there.